twystd/tweetnacl-go/README.md

 TODO
 ----
-1. Move tests out of main package
-2. Repackage as crypto/tweetnacl/wrapper
+1. Repackage as wrapper
-3. Fork go-tweetnacl and merge code
+2. Fork go-tweetnacl and merge code

 References
 ----------